 cumulus@switch:~$ sudo -E apt-get autoremove --purge

-getent command can be used to determine whether TACACS+ is
+getent command to determine if TACACS+ is configured

-configured correctly, and the local password is stored in the
+correctly and if the local password is stored in the configuration

-configuration files.
-In the example commands below, the cumulus user
+files.
+In the example commands below, the cumulus user represents the

 To look up the username within all NSS methods: